 The Stunning Transformation Of Faith Hill

 If you've ever driven for a stretch of time and turned on the radio just to see what's playing, odds are you've heard a song by country legend Faith Hill.
-After moving to Nashville, Tennessee, at the age of 19 (via Good Housekeeping) and hitting it big about a decade later with the songs "Breathe" and "This Kiss," Hill has been a mainstay on both country and mainstream music platforms ever since.
+After moving to Nashville, Tennessee, at the age of 19, and hitting it big about a decade later with songs like "Breathe" and "This Kiss" in the late '90s, Hill has been a mainstay on both country and mainstream music platforms ever since.

-Born and raised in Star, Mississippi, Hill is the proud daughter of Ted and Edna Perry (per Good Housekeeping) and sister to two brothers (per CNN).
-Hill has always been open about certain parts of her life, such as learning she was adopted, connecting with her birth mother, and meeting the love of her life, Tim McGraw.
+Born and raised in Star, Mississippi, Hill is the proud daughter of Ted and Edna Perry and sister to two brothers.
+However, an untold truth of Faith Hill is that she was adopted, but has since connected with her birth mother.

 Faith Hill grew up in Mississippi with her adoptive parents